Dosbarth Alffa

 Welcome to our class page! | Croeso i'n Tudalen Dosbarth!

-Spring Term 2026 | Tymor yr Gwanwyn 2026
+Summer Term 2026 | Tymor yr Haf 2026

-Spring Term's 'Big Question'... | ‘Cwestiwn Mawr’ Tymor yr Gwanwyn…
+Summer Term's 'Big Question'... | ‘Cwestiwn Mawr’ Tymor yr Gwanwyn…

 Physical Education remains an essential part of our curriculum, and PE lessons will take place every Monday.
 Please ensure students come prepared in their PE kits to participate in the dynamic activities planned.
+Learners will explore the work of an artist and create a sculpture inspired by their style.
+In Drama and Film learners will create a short, repeated performance including movement, a repeated action and a clear start and end.

 Further Information | Mwy o Wybodaeth